Chip card issuance surges, according to a new CreditCards.com poll, but retailer acceptance lags

 - Men: Seventy-four percent of men said they have a chip card in their wallet today compared to 65 percent of women.

-retailer delays frustrate some
+Transaction, retailer delays frustrate some

 Shortly after the October 2015 EMV fraud liability shift deadline, consumer complaints about chip-equipped cards made headlines.
 While the poll found only about 1 in 3 consumers voiced a complaint, the most-common of the gripes echoes what was heard during the 2015 holiday shopping season: Chip card transactions take too long, according to 16 percent of cardholders polled.